avrabie/sparrow-air/README.md

 ## Project Overview

-Sparrow Air  is a fun pet project focused on building a reactive airline management system using a step by step vibe coding (with manual interventions when it breaks the project or goes too astray).
+**Sparrow Air is a fun pet project focused on building a reactive airline management system using Dijkstra's algorithm for flight path optimization.**

+The project is designed to be a learning experience, exploring the principles of reactive programming and leveraging modern technologies like Spring Boot, PostgreSQL, and React.
+Mostly it is a step by step vibe coding when trying to create a new feature but unfortunately manual intervention is required to make it work, or to refactor it.
 The project aims to leverage reactive programming principles throughout the entire stack while carefully considering database isolation levels to ensure data consistency and integrity.
+At the end of the day, if you are booking a ticket, you want to be sure that the flight is available and that you are not double-booked, like air-compenies are doing these days in real life.
 We're just getting started, but the goal is to create a fully reactive application.

 ## Getting Started